-Using Z Open Editor with Dev Containers
+Using Z® Open Editor with Dev Containers

-The devcontainer technology introduced in Using Z Open Editor on GitHub Codespaces can be used in local or remote systems running Docker containers.
+The devcontainer technology introduced in Using Z Open Editor on GitHub Codespaces can be used in local or remote systems to run Docker containers.
 This could be interesting for organizations that cannot do their development on github.com and also do not operate OpenShift clusters.
 Instead developers could use Linux servers, which the development organization maintains, to host devcontainers in-house.
-In combination with an in-house container registry a development organization could provide prefabricated container images for their developers that provide all the required development tools and even VS Code extension so developers do not have to fetch anything from the internet themselves.
+In combination with an in-house container registry a development organization could provide prefabricated container images for their developers that provide all the required development tools and even VS Code extension, so developers do not have to fetch anything from the internet themselves.

 The examples shown in Using Z Open Editor on GitHub Codespaces that ran on GitHub Codespaces can be reused as is without modification to run in local or remote containers as well.
-Hence, once you have created a Dev Container specification for your project you have the additional choices to run your container
+Hence, once you have created a Dev Container specification for your project, you have the additional choices to run your container

 - locally on your developer machine using Docker, or an equivalent technology such as Podman,